 If you know of a relevant reference for R 7050, please let us know.

-Currently there are no citations for R 7050.
 Do you know of a great paper that uses R 7050 from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area